Forest City Trail

 The trail can be accessed at multiple points along the route.
 The two main trailheads at each end are at the Stroudwater River Trail and the Presumpscot River Preserve.

 Stroudwater River Trail: The Blueberry Road trailhead and parking area is located off outer Congress Street, adjacent to the I-95 overpass.
 Follow Blueberry Road until it reaches a dead end.
 The trail and parking area are marked with signs.

 Presumpscot River Preserve: From Portland’s Allen Avenue turn onto Summit Street.
 Follow Summit 0.7 miles to Curtis Road and turn right.
 Take another right when you reach Overset Road.
 Overset is a dead end, parking is available there in a small, marked lot.
 From there you can begin heading south on the Forest City Trail or head into the Preserve to see Presumpscot Falls before backtracking to hike the Forest City Trail.

-Visit Portland Trails for more information and a map or contact
+Visit Portland Trails for more information or contact:

 305 Commercial Street

 Phone: (207) 775-2411

 Check for nearby geocaches to Forest City Trail.

 Leave No Trace Principle

 Keep your pets under control at all times, to protect both them and wild animals, fragile environments, and the enjoyment of other visitors.